JulianAnalytics/Football/Apps/README.md

-# Premier League Team Connection Quiz
+# Team Connection Quiz

-A fun quiz game that challenges your knowledge of Premier League players!
+A fun quiz game that challenges your knowledge of european football!
 Try to name players who have played for both of your selected teams.

 ## 🎮 Play Now